natsuk4ze/gal/CONTRIBUTING.md

 ## 🎯 Management Policy

-### 1. Maintainability > Backward compatibility.
+### 1. Production-Ready Package.

-Expanding the code base and adding numerous test cases to preserve backward compatibility can lead to a decline in the overall maintainability of the project.
+This package should be of a quality suitable for use in production.
-In the worst-case scenario, this could result in the project being neglected entirely.
+To ensure this, it is essential to conduct tests on all supported operating systems wherever possible.

-Numerous community plugins have faced this issue, and it is imperative that this plugin does not repeat the same mistake.
+### 2. Maintainability > Backward compatibility.

-Consequently, to safeguard the project, we may occasionally need to sacrifice compatibility with a small percentage of outdated device shares.
+Prioritizing backward compatibility by expanding the code base and adding numerous test cases can decrease the project's maintainability, potentially leading to neglect.
+Many community plugins have encountered this issue.
-This decision, though difficult, is essential to ensure the long-term viability and health of the project.
+Therefore, to maintain the project's health, we may sometimes choose to forgo compatibility with a minor portion of outdated devices, a necessary decision for the project's long-term success.